Charles Francis Rice: Other work

 He wrote History of Methodism in Webster, Massachusetts, printed in the Webster Times in 1884.
 He hosted Methodist students from Harvard University in the 'Oxford Club' and presented a paper entitled Life in the Epworth Rectory in 1894.
 Also in 1894, he delivered the Baccalaureate Sermon for Lasell Seminary in the Auburndale Congregational Church.
 Part of his speech read:

 He also served on the visiting committee of the Boston University School of Theology, delivering communion at its Matriculation in 1905.
 Some of his sermons from Boston University chapel services are included in Noontime Messages in a College Chapel: Sixty-nine short addresses to Young People by Twenty-five Well-known Preachers, printed 1917.

+He preached the dedicatory sermon at the new Methodist Episcopal Church in Feeding Hills, MA in 1901.

+In 1905, as Presiding Elder of the Cambridge District, he dealt with accusations of the Rev. George A. Cooke against the Rev. Dr. Charles Pankhurst.

+Also in 1905, he spoke at the memorial service for Frederick H. Rindge, benefactor of the Harvard-Epworth United Methodist Church where he had served as the first pastor after the church's completion.

+He was a trustee at Wilbraham Wesleyan Academy and succeeded his father as president of its board of trustees from 1898 to 1912.
+In 1897, he attended a meeting of the Boston Alumni Association of the Wesleyan Academy at the American House.
+In 1912, the board of the school discussed plans to transition from being coeducational institution to a school for boys.

-He was a trustee at Wilbraham Wesleyan Academy and succeeded his father as President of its Board of Trustees from 1898-1912.
-He was a Republican, and a member of the Twentieth Century Club.
-He served as Secretary for a Boston Wesleyan alumni group, and as secretary for the class of 1872.
+He was a Republican, and a member of the Twentieth Century Club, Boston.
+He served as secretary for a Boston Wesleyan alumni group, and as secretary for the class of 1872.

 In 1916, he was listed as a donor to the Massachusetts Society for the Prevention of Cruelty to Children.
+He enjoyed reading and playing golf.